Barbara Love: Sappho Was a Right-on Woman

-Her work as a writer continued; In 1971 she co-authored the first nonfiction book about lesbianism from a positive perspective, Sappho Was a Right-on Woman, with Sidney Abbott.
+In 1971, Love co-authored the first non-fiction book about lesbianism from a positive perspective, Sappho Was a Right-on Woman, with Sidney Abbott.
 It was also the first to discuss the connection between feminism and lesbianism.
 They wrote that a goal of the book was that lesbians could live their lives "unconsciously", without the societal stigma placed upon them because of their gender or sexuality.
 To be "the most ordinary people" required awareness created through the gay liberation and women's liberation movements that would lead to elimination of oppressive behaviors and practices.

 Feminists Who Changed America 1963–1975

-In 1996 she began a project to write biographies of 2,200 second-wave feminists and record the important events from that period, which was published in the book Feminists Who Changed America 1963–1975.
+In 1996, she began a project to write biographies of 2,200 second-wave feminists and record the important events from that period, which was published in the book Feminists Who Changed America 1963–1975.
 She was assisted by Veteran Feminists of America (VFA) members.
 Her book has been the subject of discussion or conferences at VFA and NOW events.

-In an interview about the book Barbara Love said:
+In an interview about the book, Barbara Love said:

 For living "changemakers", information was gathered via questionnaires and other sources of information.
 In addition to research, people close to deceased activists were interviewed for information gathering.
 The book focuses on the contributions of individuals, rather than organizations.
 Information about each feminist is archived at Smith College’s Sophia Smith Collection.

 Later years and death

 Love was on the board of Veteran Feminists of America and the organization has said of Love, "If Second Wave activists were graded according to their contributions, Barbara Love would be in the top ten."

 She continued to swim competitively into her 70s.
 For instance, she brought home several gold medals in the senior woman's age group of the Gay Games in Amsterdam in 1998.

+Love married Donna Smith in 2018.

 Love died on November 13, 2022, at the age of 85.